-1. What are the existing uses and structures (including septic systems) that are currently on the site (e.g. vacant, single family residential, pasture)?
-Attach photos if available.
+1. What are the existing uses and structures (including septic systems) that are currently on the site (e.g., vacant, single family residence, pasture)?
+Attach photos if available

-2. Describe the purpose and nature of the shoreline development activities.
-Provide as much detail as possible, including method of construction/installation, construction materials, duration of project, hours of operations, how the site will be accessed, potential short and long term impacts to the neighboring uses and measures to mitigate those impacts.
-Also describe alternatives that were considered.

-3. Please provide a description of the sequence of activities related to the project (e.g. (1) excavate for new bulkhead, (2) install rip-rap, (3) backfill).
+--- 2. In a separate document describe the purpose and nature of the shoreline development activities.
+Provide as much detail as possible, including method of construction/installation, construction materials, duration of project, hours of operation, how the site will be accessed, potential short and long term impacts to the neighboring uses and measures to mitigate those impacts.
+Also describe all alternatives that were considered.
+3. Please provide a description of the sequence of activities related to the project (e.g., 1.
+Excavate for new bulkhead.
+2. Install rip-rap.
+3. Backfill.):

-4. Describe the equipment to be used and how the equipment will access the beach or location(s) for the proposed work (e.g. from the road, the parcel, a public beach access, by barge).
+4. Describe equipment to be used and how the equipment will access the beach or locations for the proposed work (e.g., from the road, the parcel, a public beach access, by barge):

-5. Will this project result in any structures being located seaward of the ordinary high water mark?
-Please describe:
+5. Will this project result in any structures being located seaward of the Ordinary High Water mark?